kowabunga-cloud/kowabunga-cloud.github.io/content/en/docs/admin-guide/create-kaktus.md

 kowabunga_ceph_local_keyrings_dir: "{{ playbook_dir }}/../../../../../files/ceph"
 ```

-Once provisionned, you'll end up with a regional sub-directory (e.g. **eu-west**), containing 3 files:
+Once provisioned, you'll end up with a regional sub-directory (e.g. **eu-west**), containing 3 files:

 - ceph.client.admin.keyring
 - ceph.keyring
 - ceph.mon.keyring

 {{< alert color="warning" title="Important" >}}
-These files are keyring and extermely sensitive.
+These files are keyring and extremely sensitive.
 Anyone with access to these files and your private network gets a full administrative control over the Ceph cluster.

 So keep track of them, but do it smartly.
 As they are plain-text, let's ensure you don't store them on Git that way.